Unit identity

 Unit signatures

-When using a unit signature, use the KU primary signature with the university name in the primary area.
-This signature emphasizes the university, demonstrates a clear and direct association between the unit and the university, and is necessary when audiences may not be aware that the Trajan letterform "KU" represents the University of Kansas.
-This is particularly the case with international audiences or areas outside of the Midwest region.
+When using a unit signature, use the KU primary signature with the university name in the central position.
+This signature emphasizes the university, demonstrates a clear and direct association between the unit and the university, and clarifies the brand for audiences who may not know that the Trajan letterform "KU" represents the University of Kansas.
+This is especially important for international audiences and regions outside of the Midwest.

 College of Liberal Arts and Sciences KU primary signatures